bytesapart/hungergames/README.md

 1. **Please make sure that your laptop/computer does not switch off display or go to sleep.
 Change settings to never got to sleep!**
 1. Install dependencies by executing "pip install -r requirements.txt" by changing folder to "src".
-1. Before doing anything, install google messages on your android or ios device
+1. Before doing anything, install google messages on your android (For iOS device, follow Setup_iOS.pdf)
 1. Make it your default messaging application
 1. Go to the 3 dots and select messages for Web
 1. Go to terminal and run "python.exe main.py".
 You can also have a "settings.txt" in the same folder to run the